hamlet-io/docs/docs/how-to/define/accessing-components.md

     }
     ```

-    Now when the IAM role is created for create_user it will be configured with the all role from the global db, the process_order role will get the consume role from the global db.
+    Now when the IAM role is created for create_user it will be configured with the `all` role from the global db and the process_order role will get the `consume` role from the global db.

-This is an example of how you can use links to access other components in your solution and to control the permissions that one component has on another.
-It also highlights the integration between Links and Settings when it comes to providing configuration to your application run time.
+This is an example of how you can use links to access other components in your solution and how to control the permissions that one component has on another.
+It also highlights the integration between links and settings when providing configuration to your application run time.